 A copy of the time, place and agenda of all Board of Trustees meetings, including committee and subcommittee meetings thereof, shall be sent to the Union concurrent with distribution to Board members.
 In addition, the Union shall receive copies of the minutes of all Board meetings, including committee and subcommittee meetings thereof.
 The Union shall be provided an opportunity to request to appear on the agenda of any regularly or specially scheduled Board meetings; such requests shall be granted at least twice each semester, provided that the requests are made at least ten (l0) working days in advance of said meetings.

+In the event that a third party requests information regarding the bargaining unit status of bargaining unit members, the FSU will be notified before the University responds to the request.
+This information shall be treated as confidential, to the extent permitted by law.

 In accordance with applicable state statutes, the Administration shall make available to the Union, upon its written request and within a reasonable time thereafter, official statistics, information, records, budget data and financial data necessary for negotiations and/or the implementation of this Agreement.
 In each year of this Agreement, the Administration shall furnish the Union with the following information:

 on October l and March l, a list of bargaining unit members who are going on unpaid leaves or full-year sabbatical leaves and the dates they are scheduled to return;